-The two are incredibly similar, which can cause confusion.
-In fact, the two currencies are rivals of sorts.
+The two are incredibly similar, which can confuse them.
+The two currencies are rivals of sorts.

 Here, we will explore the history of how each came to be.
 We will then consider how the currencies are similar and how they differ.
-Finally, we will look at how each performed in the markets this last year.
+Finally, we will examine how each performed in the markets this last year.

 Stellar vs Ripple: The History

 In 2012, Chris Larsen and Jed McCaleb founded Ripple.
-The idea was to create a blockchain-based solution to cross-border payments between financial institutions, also known as a remittance solution.
+The idea was to create a blockchain-based solution for cross-border payments between financial institutions, also known as a remittance solution.

 The software technology produced by Ripple is powered by its native cryptocurrency: XRP.
-XRP currently boasts the seventh-highest market capitalization of all cryptos.
+XRP currently boasts the seventh-highest market capitalisation of all cryptos.

 Two years later, McCaleb left Ripple and founded Stellar.
 The reasons for the rift were put down to “differences in opinion.”
-Stellar also aimed to provide cross-border payment solutions, though aimed at a different target market.
+Stellar also aimed to provide cross-border payment solutions to a different target market.

 The software technology produced by Stellar is powered by Stellar’s native cryptocurrency: Lumens.
-Lumens is also known as XLM and is currently ranked 14th among all cryptocurrencies.
+Lumens, also known as XLM, is currently ranked 14th among all cryptocurrencies.

 What shouldn’t come as a surprise is that Ripple and Stellar solutions feature similar codes.
-Although, Stellar did revamp their code shortly after launch to better adjust to the new target market.
+Although, Stellar did revamp its code shortly after launch to better adjust to the new target market.

 Because the two companies have different target markets, the solutions are not direct competitors.
-That being said, because of the similarities in their goals and solutions, the two are frequently compared.
+That being said, the two are frequently compared because of the similarities in their goals and solutions.

 Stellar vs Ripple Philosophies

-Ripple set out to solve the many problems associates with cross-border remittance payments between large financial institutions.
+Ripple set out to solve the many problems associated with cross-border remittance payments between large financial institutions.
 Cross-border remittance usually involves high costs and long processing times.

 Where Ripple technology comes in is it allows banks to communicate with and transfer money between each other without the need for other parties’ involvement.

-Stellar, however, aims to provide ordinary people with access to fast, cheap international money transfers.
 Stellar is a non-profit aiming to help citizens from unbanked or underbanked populations.
-Visit Stellar’s website and you will see that the Stellar Development Foundation’s main aim is to “connect people to low-cost financial services to fight poverty and develop individual potential.”
+Visit Stellar’s website, and you will see that the Stellar Development Foundation’s main aim is to “connect people to low-cost financial services to fight poverty and develop individual potential.”
+Stellar, however, aims to provide ordinary people access to fast, cheap international money transfers.

 Technology Similarities Between The Currencies

-One of the significant similarities between the two currencies is that both use distributed ledger technology (DLT).
+One of the significant similarities between the two currencies is that both uses distributed ledger technology (DLT).

 DLT removes the need for third-party involvement in the processing of fund transactions.
-This allows for transactions to take place in a matter of seconds, with processing fees amounting to less than a cent.
+This allows transactions to occur in seconds, with processing fees amounting to less than a cent.